-- "(Windows) Copy files in restartable mode" (off by default) when activated, on Windows, copies files with Robocopy in restartable mode, which is slower but can be useful on networks to automatically retry and continue the operation in case of errors. - "(Windows) Get volume information for network units" (off by default) when activated checks for size, free space and other information about network mapped units.
-If the network is slow or a mapped unit gets disconnected, the operation may require many seconds, so if a slowdown is detected this option is automatically unchecked, but is always possible to change the value manually as desired. - "Working directory" (output folder / system's temp folder / none) allows to set the temporary working directory for archive creation/updating or archive preview operations, by default the output path is used to avoid copying data from system's temp or cache to intended destination - which may be on a different unit, doubling the write to disk operations. - Selective reset switches: - Reset Applications: delete configuration of custom editors/players/scripts/websites etc that can be associated to override default system's associations in "Open with..." tab, and parse the system to build a list of default application for "Open with..." menu - o Reset Bookmarks - o Reset Password Manager - Reset peazip-tmp (Windows) forces deletion of temporary work folder created by the software when performing context menu archiving/extraction operations (PeaZip takes care automatically of its temporary files, and under normal circumstances this reset switch can be ignored); if it is not possible to delete the folder, it will be opened for manual inspection closing other active instances of the program from Task Manager (or restarting the system) is recommended if temporary files cannot be removed otherwise. - "Save history data", on by default, keep track of recently created archives, visited paths and archives, and search terms.
-Disabling the option history will not be tracked, and menu of recent files/folders and recent searches will be not available. - Reset History: delete records of latest paths and visited or created archives - "Path" group contains links to relevant application's paths - "Configuration", containing configuration conf.txt, last known good configuration conf-lastgood.txt, bookmarks bookmarks.txt and custom applications list for "Open with" menu custedit.txt, and the persistent randomness collector file rnd - "PeaZip's folder" main folder of the program - "User's SendTo menu folder" help in creating, editing and removing SendTo menu links, and to copy those entries from one user to another, or from reference examples in SendTo.zip file in program's directory.
+- Privacy policy dropdown menu is meant to help users working with sensible data to not forget setting a password for operating on the data (either for archiving or extracting it); the directive can be hardcoded to mode 1 or 2 at compile time, disabling and overriding this setting - default value don't ask user to set a password at startup of the application, which works as usual - "Ask to set password at startup" prompts the password / keyfile dialog when the application starts, so any following tasks (read or write archive) will be performed using that password (unless changed); it is simply a reminder and can be dismissed closing the password prompt - same as previous, mandatory, password dialog cannot be skipped - "Save history data", on by default, keeps track of recently created archives, visited paths and archives, and search terms.
+Disabling the option history will not be tracked, and menu of recent files/folders and recent searches will be not available - Reset History: delete records of latest paths and visited or created archives - Other selective reset switches - Reset Applications: delete configuration of custom editors/players/scripts/websites etc that can be associated to override default system's associations in "Open with..." tab, and parse the system to build a list of default application for "Open with..." menu - Reset Bookmarks - Reset Password Manager - Reset peazip-tmp (Windows) forces deletion of temporary work folder created by the software when performing context menu archiving/extraction operations (PeaZip takes care automatically of its temporary files, and under normal circumstances this reset switch can be ignored); if it is not possible to delete the folder, it will be opened for manual inspection closing other active instances of the program from Task Manager (or restarting the system) is recommended if temporary files cannot be removed otherwise. - "Path" group contains links to relevant application's paths - "Configuration", containing configuration conf.txt, last known good configuration conf-lastgood.txt, bookmarks bookmarks.txt and custom applications list for "Open with" menu custedit.txt, and the persistent randomness collector file rnd - o "PeaZip's folder" main folder of the program